SPECIALTY SERVICES

 Reflux, heartburn, digestion issues

-Prior to undergoing a frenectomy, our speech language pathologists’ will begin to stimulate the child’s lips, cheeks, and tongue while using a variety of oral motor tools.
-The goal is to help your child become familiar with the oral motor exercises and sensations prior to the surgical intervention.
-Specifically, the therapist will work on developing the muscle tone, graded strength and dissociation of movements in muscle groups.
+Prior to undergoing a frenectomy, our speech-language pathologists will begin to stimulate the child’s lips, cheeks, and tongue using a variety of oral motor tools.
+The goal is to help your child become familiar with the oral motor exercises and sensations before the surgical intervention.
+Specifically, the therapist will work on developing the muscle tone, graded strength, and dissociation of movements in muscle groups.

 Depending on your child’s age, the therapist may work on both passive and active movement exercises to improve oral function before and after a release.
-Post-operative care can include feeding therapy, myofunctional therapy, and neuromuscular re-education in order to teach the muscles HOW to move now that there isn’t a restriction.
-Pre- and Post-operative care is an important piece of the treatment process and is crucial for maximizing outcomes!
+Post-operative care can include feeding therapy, myofunctional therapy, and neuromuscular re-education to teach the muscles HOW to move now that there is no longer a restriction.
+Pre- and Post-operative care is an important piece of the treatment process and is crucial for maximizing outcomes.